-Hilary Duff Says Having A Baby At A Young Age ‘Pigeonholed’ Her In Hollywood
+Hilary Duff: Having A Baby At Young Age 'Pigeonholed' Career

 Being a woman in Hollywood is a tough gig.
 It seems like actresses are all offered the same old tired roles based solely on their age.

 Anything above that -- they might as well enter retirement.

 But Hilary Duff had an interesting experience when trying to land roles.
 She found that, as a young mother, the jobs weren't really coming in.